Last Updated on

 This is one of the higher price ranges when it comes to bookshelf speakers, as these products are also available at really inexpensive prices — as low as $60.
 However, there is no denying that a set of bookshelf speakers that you purchase for $100 will give you a different performance than speakers bought for $1,000.

 For example, many of the cheaper speakers will have a much lower frequency response range and have a reproduction of tones that lacks the crispness and clarity for which you are opting for bookshelf speakers in the first place.

-In this section, we will go into some detail about what you can expect from a set of bookshelf speakers in the under-$1000 price range.
+In this section, we will go into some detail about what you can expect from the best bookshelf speakers under 1000 dollars.

 Most cheap speakers are built using plastic that isn’t of the best quality and ends up leaving your speakers feeling weak and prone to damage.
 By investing in a relatively expensive set of bookshelf speakers, you don’t have to bother with cheaply constructed devices that can give up on you at any time.
 Instead, most of these products are of great quality and built using materials like metal and wood, which not just enhances the overall look of the product, but also the quality of sound that the speakers are going to produce.

 Most people look to buy bookshelf speakers so that they can get a more powerful performance out of their existing equipment.
 With cheap speakers — especially the ones below the $200 range and even some bookshelf speakers in the under $500 range — you cannot be assured of this superior performance, as there is very little uniformity in terms of performance.